Orange-OpenSource/hurl/docs/request.md

 `If-Match` request header will be sent will the following value `"e0023aa4e"` (started and ended with double quotes).

-Headers must follow directly after the [method] and [url].
+Headers must follow directly after the [method] and [URL].

 ### Query parameters

 Optional list of query parameters.

 A query parameter consists of a field, followed by a `:` and a value.
 The query parameters section starts with `[QueryStringParams]`.
-Contrary to query parameters in the url, each value in the query parameters section is not url encoded.
+Contrary to query parameters in the URL, each value in the query parameters section is not URL encoded.

 ```hurl
 GET https://example.org/news